civican/legisinfo/44-1/bills/C-19/bill_text.md

     the charity ensures that the disbursement is exclusively applied to charitable activities in furtherance of a charitable purpose of the charity, and

-    the disbursement meets prescribed conditions; (**versement admissible**)
+    **the charity maintains documentation sufficient to demonstrate**;

+    the purpose for which the disbursement is made, and

+    that the disbursement is exclusively applied by the grantee organization to charitable activities in furtherance of a charitable purpose of the charity; (**versement admissible**)

   **(4)** Paragraphs 149.1(2)(b) and (c) of the Act are replaced by the following:

-    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it **that are qualifying disbursements**, amounts the total of which is at least equal to the organization's disbursement quota for that year; **or**
+    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it that are qualifying disbursements, amounts the total of which is at least equal to the organization's disbursement quota for that year; or

     makes a disbursement, other than

-    a **disbursement** made in the course of charitable activities carried on by it, or
+    a disbursement made in the course of charitable activities carried on by it, or

     a qualifying disbursement.

   **(5)** Paragraphs 149.1(3)(b) and (b.1) of the Act are replaced by the following:

-    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it **that are qualifying disbursements**, amounts the total of which is at least equal to the foundation's disbursement quota for that year;
+    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it that are qualifying disbursements, amounts the total of which is at least equal to the foundation's disbursement quota for that year;

     makes a disbursement, other than

-    a **disbursement** made in the course of charitable activities carried on by it, or
+    a disbursement made in the course of charitable activities carried on by it, or

     a qualifying disbursement;

   **(6)** Paragraphs 149.1(4)(b) and (b.1) of the Act are replaced by the following:

-    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it **that are qualifying disbursements**, amounts the total of which is at least equal to the foundation's disbursement quota for that year;
+    fails to expend in any taxation year, on charitable activities carried on by it and by way of gifts made by it that are qualifying disbursements, amounts the total of which is at least equal to the foundation's disbursement quota for that year;

     makes a disbursement, other than

-    a **disbursement** made in the course of charitable activities carried on by it, or
+    a disbursement made in the course of charitable activities carried on by it, or

     a qualifying disbursement;

   **(7)** Paragraph 149.1(4.1)(d) of the Act is replaced by the following:

-    of a registered charity, if it has in a taxation year received a gift of property (other than a designated gift) from another registered charity with which it does not deal at arm's length and it has expended, before the end of the next taxation year, in addition to its disbursement quota for each of those taxation years, an amount that is less than the fair market value of the property, on charitable activities carried on by it or by way of gifts **that are qualified disbursements** to qualified donees **or grantee organizations**, with which it deals at arm's length;
+    of a registered charity, if it has in a taxation year received a gift of property (other than a designated gift) from another registered charity with which it does not deal at arm's length and it has expended, before the end of the next taxation year, in addition to its disbursement quota for each of those taxation years, an amount that is less than the fair market value of the property, on charitable activities carried on by it or by way of gifts that are qualified disbursements to qualified donees or grantee organizations, with which it deals at arm's length;

   **(8)** Subsection 149.1(6) of the Act is replaced by the following:

-    **(6)** A charitable organization shall be considered to be devoting its resources to charitable activities carried on by it to the extent that it **uses those resources in carrying** on a related business.
+    **(6)** A charitable organization shall be considered to be devoting its resources to charitable activities carried on by it to the extent that it uses those resources in carrying on a related business.

-    ****(6.001)**** **In any taxation year, disbursements of income of a charitable organization by way of gifts to a qualified donee (other than disbursements of income to a registered charity that the Minister has designated in writing as a charity associated with the charitable organization) in excess of 50% of the charitable organization's income for that year are not qualifying disbursements.**
+    **(6.001)** In any taxation year, disbursements of income of a charitable organization by way of gifts to a qualified donee (other than disbursements of income to a registered charity that the Minister has designated in writing as a charity associated with the charitable organization) in excess of 50% of the charitable organization's income for that year are not qualifying disbursements.

   **(9)** Subsection 149.1(10) of the Act is repealed.

   **(10)** Subsections 149.1(20) and (21) of the Act are replaced by the following:

-    **(20)** Where a registered charity has expended a disbursement excess for a taxation year, the charity may, for the purpose of determining whether it complies with the requirements of paragraph (2)(b), (3)(b) or (4)(b), as the case may be, for the immediately preceding taxation year of the charity and five or less of its immediately subsequent taxation years, include in the computation of the amounts expended on charitable activities carried on by it and by way of gifts made by it **that are qualifying disbursements**, such portion of that disbursement excess as was not so included under this subsection for any preceding taxation year.
+    **(20)** Where a registered charity has expended a disbursement excess for a taxation year, the charity may, for the purpose of determining whether it complies with the requirements of paragraph (2)(b), (3)(b) or (4)(b), as the case may be, for the immediately preceding taxation year of the charity and five or less of its immediately subsequent taxation years, include in the computation of the amounts expended on charitable activities carried on by it and by way of gifts made by it that are qualifying disbursements, such portion of that disbursement excess as was not so included under this subsection for any preceding taxation year.

-    **(21)** For the purpose of subsection (20), **disbursement excess**, for a taxation year of a charity, means the amount, if any, by which the total of amounts expended in the year by the charity on charitable activities carried on by it and by way of gifts made by it **that are qualifying disbursements** exceeds its disbursement quota for the year.
+    **(21)** For the purpose of subsection (20), **disbursement excess**, for a taxation year of a charity, means the amount, if any, by which the total of amounts expended in the year by the charity on charitable activities carried on by it and by way of gifts made by it that are qualifying disbursements exceeds its disbursement quota for the year.

 ### Section 17

   **(1)** Paragraph 152(1.2)(d) of the Act is replaced by the following:

-    if the Minister determines the amount deemed by subsection 122.5(3), (3.001) **or 122.8(4)** to have been paid by an individual for a taxation year to be nil, subsection (2) does not apply to the determination unless the individual requests a notice of determination from the Minister.
+    if the Minister determines the amount deemed by subsection 122.5(3), (3.001) or 122.8(4) to have been paid by an individual for a taxation year to be nil, subsection (2) does not apply to the determination unless the individual requests a notice of determination from the Minister.

   **(2)** Subsection (1) applies to payments made after June 2022 in respect of the 2021 and subsequent taxation years.